rust-lang/reference/src/types/closure.md

 ### Capturing references in move contexts

-Rust doesn't allow moving fields out of references.
+Moving fields out of references is not allowed.
 As a result, in the case of move closures, when values accessed through a shared references are moved into the closure body, the compiler, instead of moving the values out of the reference, would reborrow the data.

 ```rust
 struct T(String, String);